 Treatment and prognosis

-The course is usually benign and transient.
+The course is usually self-limiting.
 Moderate doses of β-adrenergic blocking agents may provide symptomatic relief.